 This unit is an elective unit in the Music Studies major in the Bachelor of Arts degree.
 It is also open to students enrolled in other majors and degree pathways who fulfil the prerequisites and who have an interest in music.
 No prior musical experience is necessary for the unit.

-- Students are able to (1) increase their understanding and experience of diverse forms of music; (2) recognise a range of world musics and understand their context; (3) gain practical experience in at least one non-Western music ensemble; (4) understand the organising principles and concepts of selected musical traditions around the world; and (5) demonstrate a range of transferable study skills, including time management, effective reading, academic writing and referencing.
+- Students are able to (1) develop awareness of ethnocentrism and engage with diverse forms of music; (2) recognise a range of world musics and understand their context; (3) gain practical experience in at least one non-Western music ensemble; (4) analyse the organising principles and concepts of selected musical traditions around the world; (5) demonstrate application of non-Western music theory to practice and vice versa; and (6) demonstrate teamwork skills.

-- Typically this unit is assessed in the following ways: (1) a research project; (2) seminar/ensemble participation; and (3) tests/examination.
+- Indicative assessments in this unit are as follows: (1) a research project; (2) workshop/ensemble participation; and (3) examination/tests.
 Further information is available in the unit outline.